historical-time/caa-chrono-sig/neonet/README.md

 <p align="center">
   <img alt="img-name" src="https://raw.githubusercontent.com/zoometh/neonet/main/doc/img/app-strati-site.png"
-" width="900">
+" width="700">
   <br>
-    <em>Panel "Site Startigraphy" editable dataframe.
+    <em>Panel "Site Stratigraphy" editable dataframe.
 By default the app opens on "Pokrovnik"</em>
 </p>

 The second tab panel, "All sites", the whole dataset.
 A specific site can be selected in the selection search bar (top-right).
 Then the Site Name can be copied from the SiteName column (highlighted in blue)